 - PfCO granted by CAA – end of October 2018

-Due to pending changes in the Air Navigation Order and rules regarding drones, I held off proceeding further through June/July until they were in place, then beavered away on the Ops manual in August/September/October.
+Due to pending changes in the Air Navigation Order and rules regarding drones, I held off proceeding further through June/July 2018 until they were in place, then beavered away on the Ops manual in August/September/October.
 In reality if I’d cracked on from the start I probably would have had the PfCO a few month earlier.
-However I wasn’t in a rush and besides, one of the benefits of waiting was that the standard permission I was issued is for drones up to 20Kg rather than 7Kg as it used to be!
+However I wasn’t in a rush and besides, one of the benefits of waiting was that under the rule changes, the standard permission I was issued relates to drones up to 20Kg rather than 7Kg as it used to be!